KweenMother/Kween-of-Kodi/README.md

 ## 📜 The Manifesto

-> *"The Internet I'm Getting Now...
+> *The Internet I'm Getting Now...
-> Is the Internet I Was Always Owed."*
+> Is the Internet I Was Always Owed.*
 > - *Kween, 2025*

 ---